By Michael Reiter, Attorney at Law

-As a case example, in 2005, I defeated (in U.S. District Court, plaintiff attempted to appeal to the Ninth Circuit but failed to follow procedure after I became the Assistant City Attorney in Redlands) what may or may not have been a Complaint in United States District Court from a sovereign citizen, what I called a constitutionalists in the past.
-Here is a restatement of the Complaint, without the actual prolixity:
+As a case example, in 2005, I defeated (in U.S. District Court, plaintiff attempted to appeal to the Ninth Circuit but failed to follow procedure after I became the Assistant City Attorney in Redlands) what may or may not have been a Complaint in United States District Court.
+Here are some issues that I dealt with, in pertinent part from that Complaint:

 Plaintiff claims the City is a corporation or political division of the State of California.
 Complaint, Pg.
 2, Para.
 4. Plaintiff claims the individual defendants lacked “standing to be officers, agents or employees of the City” Id. at Para.
 24.